Deedone/techadv-src/content/posts/webgl.md

 };
 ```
 Now you can start dev server by running `npm run serve` and open [http://localhots:8080](http://localhots:8080).
-I will not explain this all deeply, as this is not the main topic.
 Everything should work out of the box.
+You are ready for some development.
 # Code

 Let's deal with HTML right away.
-All we need is a canvas, so here it is.
+All we need is a canvas and a slider, so here they are.
 #### index.html
 ```html
 <html>